Fees and Funding

 • 19 and over, who have not previously attained a GCSE grade C/grade 4 or higher, to be fully-funded if they study for a qualification in English or Maths, up to and including level 2

-The Free Level 3 Courses for Jobs offer applies to any adult aged 19+ who does not already hold a full Level 3 qualification or any adult aged 19+ on a low wage or is unemployed (see above for eligibility) regardless of whether they already hold a full Level 3 qualification (if a full Level 3 qualification is held it must have been achieved prior to April 2021).
-Either will enable them to access these four Level 3 courses for free:
+The Free Level 3 Courses for Jobs offer applies to any adult aged 19+ who is on a low wage or is unemployed (see above for eligibility) or any adult aged 19-23 with no full Level 3.
+Either will enable them to access these Level 3 courses for free:

 • Early Years Educator Level 3